-One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Lewis Tomlinson, and Liam Payne Plus Z
+One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Louis Tomlinson, And Liam Payne Plus Z

 Zayn Malik and Gigi Hadid have become about as inseparable as two very busy and famous people can become.
 So far there is no engagement, though it is rumored that Zayn asked.
 Gigi wants to wait a while.
 So much is going on in their careers right now, but could there be a wedding in 2017 or 2018 for Zayn Malik and Gigi Hadid?

-One Direction with Harry Styles Niall Horan, Louis Tomlinson, Liam Payne and Zayn Malik have an exciting year ahead.
+One Direction with Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne, and Zayn Malik have an exciting year ahead.

 [Featured Image by Ethan Miller/Getty Images]